Best Secure Linux Distros for Enhanced Privacy & Security

 - “Forensics” mode makes this distro perfect for forensics work.

 - There’s a Kaili Linux training suite available called Kali Linux Dojo, where users can learn how to customize their own Kali ISO and learn the basics of pentesting.
-All of these resources are available on Kali’s website, free of charge.
+These resources are available on Kali’s website, free of charge.
 Kali Linux also boasts a paid-for pentesting course that can be taken online, with a 24-hour certification exam.
 Once you pass this exam, you’re a qualified pentester!

 You can learn more about Kali Linux features and settings in this cheat sheet.